ucsb-cs16/ucsb-cs16.github.io/topics/ssh/index.md

 Windows has it's built-in SSH client, and you can connect through CSIL directly through SSH from the CMD.

-To install the SSH Client, go to your `Windows Settings`
+To install the SSH Client:

+1. Go to your `Windows Settings`
-Then, go to `Apps`
+2. Then, go to `Apps`

-Under `Apps`, go to `Manage optional features` under the page `Apps & features`
+3. Under `Apps`, go to `Manage optional features` under the page `Apps & features`

-From there, click `Add a feature`
+4. From there, click `Add a feature`

-Scroll all the way down, find `OpenSSH Client`, install it
+5. Scroll all the way down, find `OpenSSH Client`, install it

-If `OpenSSH Client` isn't under `Add a feature`, go back, scroll all the way down and check if your Windows already has the `OpenSSH Client`
+6. If `OpenSSH Client` isn't under `Add a feature`, go back, scroll all the way down and check if your Windows already has the `OpenSSH Client`

-If Windows prompts a restart, restart your computer
+7. If Windows prompts a restart, restart your computer

 Now that you have your Windows SSH client installed, open your `Command Prompt`

 Follow the command for MacOS from above, you should be prompted with the same messages, prompts to enter your COE password.
 Once successful, you should now be connected to CSIL through SSH, under Windows' CMD

 Note: You can now also use `scp` to copy files between your laptop and CSIL

 ## On Ubuntu (an example of a Linux OS):